Hirohide Hamashima: Bridgestone

 During the Formula One era, he often appeared on the Fuji TV's F1 program even in Grands Prix weekends and commented as a tire engineer, about the compatibility of the circuit and the tire, and other related matters.
 Thus, he became well known among Formula One fans in Japan.

 Scuderia Ferrari

-On 11 January 2012, Scuderia Ferrari announced that Hamashima moved to the team and took a role in its technical department to improve the interaction of the Ferrari car and its tires.
+On 11 January 2012, Scuderia Ferrari announced that Hamashima moved to the team and took a role in its technical department to improve the interaction of the Ferrari car and its Pirelli tyres.
 Hamashima left Ferrari at the end of 2014.

 Later efforts

 On 5 March 2015, MediaDo Kageyama Racing (owned by Masahiko Kageyama, who finished in 3rd place at the 1998 24 Hours of Le Mans with Kazuyoshi Hoshino and Aguri Suzuki) announced that Hamashima had become a special advisor to the team.

 In January 2016, he joined CERUMO taking part in Super Formula and Super GT, and he became the team principal.